theupdateframework/taps/candidate-tuf-versions.md

 When a TUF client contains a map file for multiple repositories, an additional step must be added to ensure a consensus is possible across repositories that are using different spec versions.
 In order for this procedure to work, all repositories should maintain metadata according to old spec versions as explained in [How a repository updates](#how-a-repository-updates).

 When parsing a mapping, the client should first look for a threshold as described in [TAP 4](https://github.com/theupdateframework/taps/blob/master/tap4.md) using the client's TUF spec version.
-If a threshold is not met with this spec version, the client should try with the previous major spec version, and so on until a threshold is reached or the version becomes negative.
+If a threshold is not met with this spec version, the client should try with the previous major spec version, and so on until a threshold is reached, the client does not support the version, or the version becomes negative.

 ## Changes to delegations